corrode/corrode.github.io/content/blog/ugly/index.md

 ```

 Phew, that was a lot of code, but look how much more maintainable and extensible it is now!
-We could even go one step further and make the `EnvParser` struct implement `Iterator` so that you can iterate over the parsed key-value,
+We could even go one step further and make the `EnvParser` struct implement [`Iterator`](https://doc.rust-lang.org/std/iter/trait.Iterator.html) so that you can iterate over the parsed key-value pairs,
 but let's stop here.

 ## What We Achieved